morality-network/morality.network.contracts/README.md

 ## Bug Bounty :bug:

-If you can find bugs or can identify major performance/security issues of contracts in the "Deployable" folder, you will be given the equivalence of $25 in Eth and 3000 Mo tokens (the tokens will be given when the token contract is released).
+If you can find bugs or can identify major security issues of contracts in the "Deployable" folder, you will be given the equivalence of $25 in Eth and 3000MO tokens (the tokens will be given when the token contract is released onto MainNet).
 You can email any suggestions/changes to: info@morality.network.

 User and identified issues: